 2. Irrelevant and outdated students work;

-Meeting notes that are not necessary to on-going educational services for the student; and
+3. Meeting notes that are not necessary to on-going educational services for the student; and on to the principal to be kept on file.

 4. When in doubt, the teacher should consult the Principal.